NickToony/gm-server/README.md

  - All traffic is passed through the one server.
 There may be a limited number of users your server can handle depending on how heavy the traffic is.
  - All data is transferred as JSON strings.
 This isn't efficient in terms of size or processing.

+ **Modes**
+ - Peer2Peer mode: All sent messages are broadcast to all other players
+ - Host mode: Messages sent by players are only sent to host.
+Messages sent by host are sent to all players.

 **Building**

  - `npm install`